On Abortion, Goals Of Back-To-Back Marches Couldn't Be More Different

 Marchers — many of them women — are descending on Washington, D.C., to send a message about abortion to the Trump administration and the Republican-led Congress.

-If that sounds like déjà vu, it's not: what the organizers call The March for Life is a protest against legalized abortion, unlike the Women's March last week, which included support for abortion rights in its platform.
+If that sounds like déjà vu, it's not: What the organizers call the March for Life is a protest against legalized abortion, unlike the Women's March last week, which included support for abortion rights in its platform.

 A different kind of march